-The principles of ‘shared parenting responsibility’ as used under the Family Law Act warrants the parents to make joint decisions about the major long-term issues impacting the child.
+The principles of ‘shared parenting responsibility’ as used under the Family Law Act warrant the parents to make joint decisions about the major long-term issues impacting the child.
 These decisions include the matters of education, cultural and religious upbringing, health, names and living arrangements that would otherwise make it difficult for a child to spend time with the separated parents without any proper hassle and stress.

-The convention on the rights of the child warrants several rights to the child including but not limited to
+The Convention on the Rights of the Child warrants several rights to the child, including but not limited to

 1. Be cared for their best interests being the paramount consideration;